daljitdokal/aws-certifications/README.md

 ## Definations:

 **DMS:**

 **HSM:**

 **AWS Chime:**

 **AppStream:**

 **VPC:**  virtual private cloud

 **ECR:** Elastic Container Registry (Amazon ECR) is a Docker container registry that allows developers to store, manage, and deploy Docker container images.

 **Athena:** Athena is an interactive query service that is mainly used to analyze data in Amazon S3 using standard SQL.

 **Lambda:** Lambda is a serverless compute service.
 Serverless computing provides built-in fault tolerance.
 You don't need to architect for this capability since the service provides it by default.

 **Edge locations:** Edge locations are used by CloudFront to cache and distribute content to your global customers with low latency.

 **ELB:** Elastic Load Balancers distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.

 **MFA:** Multi-Factor Authentication (MFA) is a simple best practice that adds an extra layer of protection on top of your user name and password.

 **Penetration testing:** Penetration testing is the practice of testing a network or web application to find security vulnerabilities that an attacker could exploit.

-**AWS CloudTrail:** API calls are tracked AWS CloudTrail **AWS OpsWorks:** AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
+**AWS CloudTrail:** API calls are tracked AWS CloudTrail.

+**AWS OpsWorks:** AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
 Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.

 **Amazon CloudWatch:** Amazon CloudWatch is mainly used to monitor the utilization of your AWS resources.

 **AWS Config:** AWS Config is a fully managed service that provides customers with an AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.

-**Amazon SES:** Amazon Simple Email Service is a flexible, affordable, and highly-scalable email messaging platform for businesses and developer
+**Amazon SES:** Amazon Simple Email Service is a flexible, affordable, and highly-scalable email messaging platform for businesses and developer.

 **Amazon Connect:** Amazon Connect is a cloud-based contact center service that makes it easy for businesses to deliver customer service at low cost.

 **AWS Direct Connect:** is a cloud service solution that is used to establish a dedicated network connection between your premises and AWS.

 **AWS VPN:** AWS VPN is comprised of two services: AWS Site-to-Site VPN and AWS Client VPN.
 AWS Site-to-Site VPN enables you to securely connect your on-premises network or branch office site to AWS.
 AWS Client VPN enables you to securely connect users (from any location) to AWS or on-premises networks.

 **AWS Storage Gateway:** AWS Storage Gateway is a hybrid storage service that enables your on-premises applications to seamlessly use AWS cloud storage.

 **Amazon EBS volume:** An Amazon EBS volume is a durable, block-level storage device that you can attach to a single EC2 instance.
 You can use EBS volumes as primary storage for data that requires frequent updates, such as the system drive for an instance or storage for a database application.
 You can also use them for throughput-intensive applications that perform continuous disk scans.